spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/approval-process-feature-walkthrough.md

   - /docs/en/approval-process-module-relations
 ---

-The _Approval Process_ feature enables managers to control purchases requested by their employees.
+The _Approval Process_ feature lets managers control purchases requested by their employees.

 To learn more about the feature and to find out how end users use it, see [Approval Process feature overview](/docs/scos/user/features/{{page.version}}/approval-process-feature-overview.html) for business users.